ZeCanelha/AFrame-Tutorial/README.md

 ![VTEditor preview](https://www.dropbox.com/s/wy0vxll2u17lapt/Task6.jpg?raw=1)

+1. When the user is in the light orange zone, there should be no vibration feedback.
-1. When the user is in the blue zone, it should receive a vibration with low intensity, expressed in actuators 5 and 6.
+1. When the user is in the blue zone, it should receive a vibration with low intensity (25%), expressed in actuators 5 and 6.
-2. When the user is in the grey zone, it should receive a a vibration with higher intensity, ex pressed in actuators 3,4,5, and 6.
+2. When the user is in the grey zone, it should receive a a vibration with higher intensity (50%), ex pressed in actuators 3,4,5, and 6.
 3. Finally, when the user is in the red zone, it should receive a sin vibration with max intensity in all actuators.

 If any doubts arise, refer to the [vibrotactile component documentation](https://github.com/ZeCanelha/aframe-vibrotactile-component).